Papers are due by March 16th before 5:00 pm.

 Instructions for writing your paper are provided Paper Template.
 Be sure to follow the prompts carefully.
 Failure to do so may lead to your paper being rejected.
 See the end of this page for a list of common paper errors.

 The deadline for turning in papers is the same as for completing research.
 However, it is recommended you turn in your paper(s) early in case there are revisions needed.
 You can turn in your paper any time before the deadline.

 Late papers will not be accepted.
-If you turn in a late paper for PSC1 and/or PSC41, you will receive an incomplete for the class.
-You may use the paper to clear your incomplete.
+If you turn in a late paper for PSC1 and/or PSC41, you may receive an Incomplete for the class.

 Each paper must be written on a different article.
 We do have a record of what papers you’ve summarized already.
 You should be able to see what papers you have already summarized by looking at the comments column on your credits page.

 Note: The article list was updated as of March 2015 to include some newer articles.
 If you previously summarized an article by a specific faculty member and there is now a new paper from that faculty member, you are free to summarize this new paper.

 One paper counts as 2 research hours (2 credits).